Congenital syphilis: Late

-Death from congenital syphilis is usually due to bleeding into the lungs.
+Death from congenital syphilis is usually due to low birth weight, asphyxia or other respiratory distress.

 Transmission

 Syphilis may be transmitted from mother to the fetus during any stage of pregnancy.
 It is most commonly transmitted via cross placental transfer of Treponema pallidum bacteria from mother to the fetus during pregnancy with transmission via exposure to genital lesions during childbirth being less common.
 The highest rate of transmission occurs in mothers with early syphilis (infection present for less than 1 year), which is responsible for 50-70% of infections, with syphilis being present for more than 1 year thought to be responsible for about 15% of transmission.
 It is not transmitted during breastfeeding unless there is an open sore on the mother's breast.